oerdnj/dp2025/main.typ

 In the @signing-times, the times to sign the current Root Zone are listed.
 For each measured algorithm, the process was repeated $100$ times to stabilize the performance and the measurement and $10$ warmup rounds were used.

 The Root Zone was downloaded from https://www.internic.net/domain/root.zone.
-The existing DNSSEC records were stripped using `ldns-read-zone -s` utility and the exisint *DNSKEY* records were removed.
+The existing DNSSEC records were stripped using `ldns-read-zone -s` utility and the existing *DNSKEY* records were removed.
 Afterwards, the Root Zone was pre-compiled from the plain text zone file format into raw zone format to minimize the effect of parsing the text zone file format.
 There were $2790$ signatures generated with each `dnssec-signzone` invocation.
 Post-signing zone verification has been disabled.

 The zone signing is multi-threaded and the testing was pinned to these 6 performance cores with HyperThreading and Intel Turbo Boost disabled.